sahilmore02/football-analytics-sql-powerbi/README.md

 This project demonstrates:

 * Relational database design using SQL
-* Analytical querying using views
+* Analytical querying using views and aggregations
 * Data validation using triggers
 * Data visualization using Power BI